-Students dealing with personal challenges are encouraged to visit the Social Worker (clinician) or Dean of Student Services.
-Students may work with the clinician on campus or an outside resource for additional services.
-Students will bring concerns to a clinician for many reasons including: inability to concentrate; family problems; relationship problems; sexuality issues; coping with loss; feelings of depression, anxiety, suicide; physical abuse; alcohol and drug abuse.
+Students dealing with personal challenges are encouraged to visit a Success Coach or the Dean of Student Services.
+Students may be referred for additional services.
+Students will bring concerns related to a variety of reasons including: inability to concentrate; family problems; relationship problems; sexuality issues; coping with loss; feelings of depression, anxiety, suicide; physical abuse; alcohol and drug abuse.
 BFIT places high priority on making available to students every opportunity possible for personal growth and satisfaction.